MatijaSi/Welmish-Woundikins/README.md

 ...

-10%   - Crafting, ritual based magic system
+10%   - Crafting ("enchanting" items with essences, imbuing items with materials, imbuing them with spells, ...), ritual based magic system  (crafting will form a base for rituals).

 20%   - First version of story generator